PhD in Psychology - Cognition and Instruction - Qualitative

 - Apply cognitive psychology to learning and instruction

-- Understand how cognitive processes are used in practice
+- Explore how cognitive processes are used in practice

 When I chose to earn my Doctor of Philosophy in General Psychology at GCU, I was particularly interested in the emphasis of cognition and instruction because as a college professor teaching English composition, I knew it would complement what I was already doing.
 Regardless of what subject I’m teaching, if I can look at the way students learn and the way I teach, and the interactions between the two, I can teach with a more unified approach.

-In a qualitative PhD program, students personally examine events to better understand an observed phenomenon.
-Through GCU’s qualitative PhD in General Psychology with an Emphasis in Cognition and Instruction program, students are taught in the development of a research study and gain insight into how and why people think, believe and behave.
-This program differs from GCU’s quantitative PhD in General Psychology with an Emphasis in Cognition and Instruction program, which focuses on developing the creation of a sampling plan and in the collection of data.
+In this PhD in General Psychology, you will personally examine events with the expectation of working toward a better understanding of an observed phenomenon.
+You are taught how to develop research studies for the purpose of gaining insight into how and why people think, believe and behave as they do.
+This program differs from GCU’s quantitative PhD in General Psychology: Cognition and Instruction degree, which focuses on the creation of a sampling plan and the collection of numeric data.

-Because research is integral to work in cognitive psychology, the dissertation process begins in the very first course of this PhD program where you are introduced to doctoral dispositions.
-Learners take courses and workshops in advanced research methods and writing strategies, which can provide the skills needed to present and defend a dissertation.
+Because research is integral to work in cognitive psychology, the dissertation process begins in the first course of this PhD in psychology degree program, during which you are introduced to doctoral dispositions.
+You will take courses in advanced research methods and writing strategies, which teach the skills needed to present and defend a dissertation.

-Dissertation topics for the PhD in cognitive philosophy come from learner’s research and interest.
-They may be inspired to further learn about the topics reviewed in this program including:
+You can develop a general psychology dissertation topic for the PhD in psychology based on your own research and interests.
+You may be inspired to further explore the topics reviewed in this program, including:

 - Collaboration to increase instructional effectiveness